Vector Projection Calculator

 Vector projection in physics – playing with forces

-One of the most straightforward, and maybe the most interesting, uses of vector projection formula comes from the physics of forces and their decomposition.
+One of the most straightforward, and maybe the most interesting, applications of the vector projection formula comes from the physics of forces and their decomposition.

 Imagine a cart rolling down the slope of the hill.
 What is the force one should use to counterbalance the force of the cart?
 Of course, this counterforce is dependent on the weight of the cart: the more massive the cart, the harder it will be to stop.
 Also, the slope of the hill itself plays a role - the steeper the hill is, the more force you will need to stop the cart.
 Here is an image of the situation: